 These chemicals are all banned in Europe.

-How can this be?
-Because a legal loophole allows manufacturers to only list what THEY themselves put into the bag.
-If they buy some of their ingredients from a supplier who has already added the chemical to those ingredients...
+A legal loophole allows manufacturers to only list what THEY themselves put into the bag.
+Some buy their ingredients from a supplier who has already added the chemical to those ingredients, the pet food company does not have to disclose that information on the bag.

 • itching